 Another user was supposedly handed a lifetime ban for using the phrase "e-peen".
 To be clear, this is a ban from all EA accounts, including Origin, and therefore all the games he kept on this account.
 He was also told that EA would not discuss the matter any further, closing the door to attempts to resolve the problem.

-in the spring regarding a Dragon Age 2 user, who was locked out of his game after violating the rules on the Bioware forum.
+There was an incident like this in the spring regarding a Dragon Age 2 user, who was locked out of his game after violating the rules on the Bioware forum.
 EA later restored access to his account.

 Were these just forum bans, the accountability process and the proportionality of the response might be questionable.
 Some of these seem like minor forum violations, at best.
 To revoke users' access to their games seems seems needlessly draconian, and the lack of a working appeals process is irresponsible.